milror00/courtfinder-search-api-test/README.md

-# Courtfinder Searc AP Tests
+# Courtfinder Search API Tests

 This is an example project showing how to do an api test scenario using native java hhtp libraries.